PayU/redis-operator/README.md

 * Loss of all nodes beside one replica for each set of slots range, randomely chosen - somethines the survivor is follower and sometimes it is leader (actual scenario for example is loss of all az's beside one)
 * Loss of leader and all of its followrs

-The test fills the cluster nodes with mock data during to the performed "live site", keeps track on which and how many of the inserted keys succeeded, and at the end of the recovery process attempts to read the keys from cluster and match the value to the value that got reported during tracking writting process.
+The test can fill the cluster nodes with mock data during to the performed "live site", and keep track on which and how many of the inserted keys succeeded, and at the end of the recovery process attempts to read the keys from cluster and match the value to the value that got reported during tracking writting process.

 The report reflects:
 * If the recovery process suceeded with healthy and ready cluster before test time out expired (configurable estimated value)